vostok/hercules/hercules-protocol/README.md

 ## Common tags

 Some tags are common for different kinds of Hercules events.
 List of common tags can be found in [separate document](./doc/common-tags.md).

+## H-path

+To describe hierarchy of tags inside many nested containers you can use H-path described in [separate documnet](./doc/h-path.md).